 The drop at this waterfall in the beautiful Torres del Paine National Park isn't as large as some other falls.
 However, the force at which a large volume of water is pushed through a narrow ravine before dropping into the basin below is impressive.

 Those getting an up-close view of the waterfall will feel its vibrations through the rock, while the large amount of spray adds to the drama of the scene.

 This waterfall is in quite a remote part of the country, so you can expect quite a journey to get an up close view of these falls.
 If you are planning to go hiking or climbing in the nearby mountains, it is a must-visit attraction.
 Puerto Montt is the nearest city for those visiting the area, and it has a small airport along with good links to the rest of the country.

 Although it certainly doesn't deal with the same volume of water as the Iguazu Falls, Cachoeira da Fumaca has recently been named the second highest waterfall in Brazil.
 While not the highest it has an impressive plume of water dropping over 350 meters into the pool below.

-This is another waterfall that is somewhat difficult to reach.
-You must either walk 4 miles from the remote ecological base at Vale do Capao, or the fantastically adventurous hike over three days from the town of Lencois.
-A part of the Chapada Diamantina National Park, a trip to these falls will take in plenty of other beautiful spots too, including several lovely cascading waterfalls.Continue to 5 of 7 below.
+This is another waterfall difficult to reach.
+You must either walk four miles from the remote ecological base at Vale do Capao, or the fantastically adventurous hike over three days from the town of Lencois.
+A part of the Chapada Diamantina National Park.

 Catarata Gocta, Peru